HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

   which means "Here comes Her Majesty the Queen, Honorable Dr Serena Novarika".
   Here, two words with `-ʌ` endings were used before "Serena Novarika";
-  in this case, it means Serena is members of both class, i.e. She is both a Queen and a Doctor.
+  in this case, it means Serena is members of both classes, i.e. She is both a Queen and a Doctor.
   In ***python***, this would suggest multiple class inheritance: